Chart Color Schemes

 Noble Park North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Noble Park North's dwelling structure, as per the latest Census, was 89.8% houses and 10.2% other dwellings.
-This compares to Melbourne metro's 72.1% houses and 28.0% other dwellings.
+Noble Park North's dwelling structure, as per the latest Census, consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 72.1% houses and 28.0% other dwellings.
 Home ownership in Noble Park North stood at 39.0%, with mortgaged dwellings at 34.1% and rented ones at 26.8%.
-The median monthly mortgage repayment was $1,759, below Melbourne metro's average of $1,800.
-The median weekly rent was $351, similar to Melbourne metro's figure of $350.
-Nationally, Noble Park North's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,759, lower than Melbourne metro's $1,800.
+The median weekly rent was $351, similar to Melbourne metro's $350.
+Nationally, Noble Park North's mortgage repayments were lower at $1,759 compared to the Australian average of $1,863, and rents were also lower at $351 compared to the national figure of $375.

 Frequently Asked Questions - Housing